PatDobson1/reactProject_3/README.md

 ## STILL BEING DEVELOPED ##

-This is a mock up of an ecommerce site including pagination and filtering.
+This is a mock up of an ecommerce site including pagination and filtering on the shop page.

 The data is produced via a PHP API which takes it's data from a MySQL database and converts it into JSON.